euwbah/musescore-xen-tuner/README.md

 ## Caveats

 - Does not intend to use the standard Accidentals at all (e.g. auto-formatted, auto-layout accidentals).
 All accidentals this plugin uses will be cosmetic symbols from the "Symbols" category of the Master Palette.
 This means:
   - You cannot drag standard-support accidentals from the "Accidentals" palette.
 All accidentals used must be from the "Symbols" category in the Master Palette.
+You can create your own custom Palette of symbolic SMuFL accidentals if you wish to drag & drop them on notes.
   \
   Though, you do not need to manually enter accidentals as the point of this plugin is for all accidentals used in a notation system to be accessible just via up/down arrow keys and the enharmonic respell ('J') key.
+Using this also automatically positions the accidentals.

   - Existing scores not made by this plugin will not work with this plugin.
   - Layout may look weird as this plugin has to reconstruct & re-invent how accidentals are to be laid out and formatted.
-- Does not intend to support having the same symbols in two different accidental chains (I am unaware of any notation system that requires this)
 - Does not differentiate between the order of appearance of accidentals within one note.
 - Only concert pitch display mode is supported.
 If you wish to write for transposing instruments in its transposed key, put the score in Concert Pitch mode and use a Staff Text to enter a Tuning Config such that the tuning frequency matches the transposition of the instrument.
 - Does not fully support cross-staff notation.
 Accidentals don't carry over between two different staves if cross-staff notation is used.
 However, you can specify all accidentals explicitly.

+#### Smaller caveats

+- After you open MuseScore, the first time you run any function of this plugin, there will be a 5-10 second lag.
+This is normal, [the plugin is loading](https://musescore.org/en/node/306551#comment-1005654).
+- Does not intend to support having the same symbols in two different accidental chains (I am unaware of any notation system that requires this)
-- Does not support grace notes occuring **after** a note.
-Grace notes occuring **before** a note are supported.
+- Does not support grace notes occurring _after_ a note.
+Grace notes occuring _before_ a note are supported.
 - Octave 8va/15ma/etc... lines are not supported when non-standard number of nominals are used (e.g. bohlen pierce).
-You can simulate an octave line by setting the reference frequency higher/lower as needed.
+You can simulate an octave line by setting the reference frequency higher/lower when needed.
 - If an undeclared accidental combination is used, the note will be regarded as without accidental, even if some (but not all) symbols are declared in accidental chains.
 - Ornaments can only be tuned within +/- 100 cents resolution.
 - Could be very laggy...